 Side effects: Headaches, eye swelling, heart palpitations, aching and painful joints, fluid retention, and excessive hair growth.

 What’s the best blood pressure medication to take?

 The answer is, it depends.

 That decision has to be made between you and your doctor.
 In many cases, it can be a bit of trial and error because your individual response to a medication is unpredictable.
 It will also depend on whether you have another condition that needs to be factored into the equation.

 You may also be concerned about all those side effects, and that indeed is a fair concern.
 The most important thing is, don’t ignore the side effects.
 You should report to your doctor of any abnormal symptom you notice.

 For example, if you notice a medication is making you feel sick, another treatment may be needed.
 Don’t just live with the side effects because as you saw from the list above, there are many options available.

 And of course, you can try to minimize the amount of medication you need to take, and in some cases eliminate them in time, by using alternative treatments.

 Put it this way, every healthy change you make will have a beneficial effect on your blood pressure.
 And if you do take blood pressure medications, engaging in alternative treatments alongside your medications is highly recommended.

 Many people take multiple medications for various health conditions, so if this is your situation, it’s normal to feel concerned.
-In terms of blood pressure, it is not unusual that people require multiple medications to achieve a healthy blood pressure range.
-And certainly if you have other health conditions, you may need medications to treat those.
+Regarding blood pressure, it is not unusual that people require multiple medications to achieve a healthy blood pressure range.
+And indeed, if you have other health conditions, you may need medications to treat those.